-The reset state for MB and MA will depend on the Flash secured state.
-See Part 4.2 and Part 7 for detailed information on how the Operating Mode Register (OMR) MA and MB bits operate in this device.
+See Section 4.2 for detailed information on how the Operating Mode Register (OMR) MA and MB bits operate in this device.
+For additional information on the EX bit, see Section 4.4.
 For all other bits, see the DSP56800E Reference Manual.